Crabman-DF-Mods/dwarven-wilds/README.md

 There are 7 folders here, each for a different portion of the mod:
 - __Utility:__ contains materials, body parts and body plans shared by multiple other modules.
 Installing this module by itself will do nothing at all, and __the other modules depend on this one__.
 - __Spoiler Free:__ contains the "hearthian" creatures/civ, and the "ghost matter" material (which aren't spoilers because you find out about them at the start of the game).
 - __Nomai:__ contains the Nomai creatures/civ.
-Their existence/appearance is not a spoiler since they are seen at the start of the game in the hearthian museum before you even get in your spaceship, but some aspects of their culture (and therefore civ) are spoilers.
+Their existence/appearance is not a spoiler since they are seen at the start of the game in the hearthian museum before you even get in your spaceship, but some aspects of their culture (and therefore civ) are sort of spoilers.
-- __Hollow's Lantern:__ contains content from "Hollow's Lantern", the moon of the planet "Brittle Hollow".
+- __Hollow's Lantern:__ contains content found on "Hollow's Lantern", the moon of the planet "Brittle Hollow".
 - __Giant's Deep:__ contains content from the planet "Giant's Deep".
 - __Dark Bramble:__ contains content from the planet "Dark Bramble".
-- __Echoes of the Eye:__ contains content from the Echoes of the Eye DLC, which is all 100% spoilers.
-I recommend finishing the DLC before you use this module.
+- __Echoes of the Eye:__ contains content from the Echoes of the Eye DLC.

 Decide which of these modules you want (__note, you always need "Utility", because the other modules depend on it__), and copy-paste all the files in the corresponding folder into `/raw/objects/`.
 If you ever decide to change to a different, more spoilery version, just dump that folder's files in as well (you'll probably want to generate a new world when doing this though).

-As for knowing when to enable a given module (if you want to avoid the spoilers):
+## When to Install Each Module

+If you want to know which modules you can install without spoilers:

+- __Utility:__ you must always install this one to use the other modules.
+It has no spoilers (unless you read its code) because it doesn't do anything by itself, it just supplements the other modules.
+- __Spoiler Free:__ as this module has no spoilers (it's all stuff you find right at the start of the game), you can enable this immediately.
+- __Nomai:__ the spoilers in this module all pertain to the culture of the nomai (since their appearance/existence itself is not a spoiler), discovered through the writings they left behind.
+Enable this when you have read a lot of nomaian writings and feel like you understand their culture and what their interests are.
+- __Hollow's Lantern:__ explore Hollow's Lantern (the moon floating around Brittle Hollow), you'll find information there about something you likely already saw on Timber Hearth (the starting planet), and this information is a spoiler.
+- __Giant's Deep:__ this one is really simple, just visit Giant's Deep, and go anywhere underwater, then look down.
+You'll see all this module has to offer below you.
+- __Dark Bramble:__ you should thoughrougly explore the Dark Bramble and Ember Twin planets before enabling this module.
+A good long comb through both should reveal everything (and all information about) the things you'll find in this module.
-The ending of the base game will be clear enough probably (it can only be done after solving "the big mystery", and the credits will run), so you'll know it's safe to enable "Nomai Spoilers" and "Other Base Game Spoilers" then.
-For Echoes of the Eye content, everything related to it will be in the lower right area of the rumor map and the "rumor boxes" are colored blue, so you should be able to tell you're finished with the DLC content when you have found several of the blue rumor boxes and none of them have that marker saying "there's more to discover here".
+- __Echoes of the Eye:__ I recommend getting to a specific point in the DLC before enabling this module.
+Everything related to the DLC will be in the bottom-right area of the rumor map/shiplog, with blue colored "rumor boxes", so you'll know you've gotten far enough when you have found several of the blue rumor boxes (at least 12), and opened a thing that has no less than 3 very prominent locks, with fancy symbols on each lock.

 ## Content